trishume/trishume.github.com/_includes/projects.md

 - Wrote a ruby gem that creates magic PNG images called doubleVision
 - Participated in the 2012 ECOO Programming contest finals
 - [Released the PathSpan iPad app.](http://hume.ca/ix)
 - Wrote a compiler for Turing using the LLVM framework.
-Currently on hold while the editor is being finished.
 - [Wrote a new editor for Open Turing in Qt](/openturing/index.html#neweditor)
 - [Wrote a Sublime Text plugin that inserts snippets from Rosetta Code](https://github.com/trishume/Sublime-Rosetta-Get)